 Only 41% of adults in the US with a mental health condition received mental health services in 2014.
 Among adults with a serious mental illness, 62.9% received mental health services in that year.

 GCSCORED, Inc.’s Response

-- The Journal of Global Engagement and Transformation (JGET), to foster a transdisciplinary dialogue on factors influencing the social and emotional determinants of a person’s life course.
+- The Journal of Global Engagement and Transformation (JGET), a transdisciplinary practitioner-scholar open access online journal.

 - Access RUMERTIME® Conversations “Down to the Roots” Blog.

 - RUMERTIME® Immersion Experiences (Workshops, etc.).

 - Listening Oasis Wellness Space (Virtual Counseling office)